PublicDomainRelease/GWM-2005/README.txt

 ending in .c or .h) must be compiled with a C compiler and all the resulting object files must be linked together.
 Alternatively, the GMG solver can be removed so that only a Fortran compiler is required.
-Follow instruction in the MF2005 1_3 release file Nogmg.txt in MF2005.1_3\src for removing GMG from MODFLOW.
+Follow instruction in the file Nogmg.txt found in the
+ \src directory for removing GMG from MODFLOW.
 If the calls to GMG subroutines are removed, the GMG Package will not be available when MF2005-GWM is run.
 For tips on compiling the mixed-language code of MF2005-GWM with various compilers, follow the instructions for